Used Rock Tumblers

-All of the rotary tumblers on the market today that are worth buying in used condition have barrels made from rubber or metal.
+All of the rotary tumblers on the market today that are worth buying in used condition have barrels made from rubber or metal with a rubber liner.
 Tumblers made by the following companies are hobbyist or commercial models that might be worth buying in used condition: Lortone, Thumler’s, Lot-O-Tumbler, Covington and Diamond Pacific.
 These tumblers are quality machines and you can usually get replacement parts for models that are currently manufactured.

 Where to Buy a Used Rock Tumbler

-Our highest recommendation for a place to buy a used rock tumbler would be a rock shop where new rock tumblers are sold.
-Sometimes these shops accept used tumblers as trade-ins on new tumblers.
+Our highest recommendation for a place to buy a used rock tumbler would be a rock shop.
 Here you will probably be buying from a person who knows about rock tumblers and is not trying to dump a lemon on you.
-Another good place might be a rock and mineral club swap meet where members sell and trade their excess items.
+Another good place might be a rock and mineral club where members sell and trade their excess items.
 Here you will likely be buying from someone interested in the hobby who is selling a machine that has been taken care of.

 Places to be very careful when buying a used rock tumbler are yard sales, flea markets and online auctions.
-At these places it can be very difficult to get information about the machine – it was yanked out of an attic last week and now it is for sale.
+At these places it can be very difficult to get information about the machine – it might have been yanked out of an attic last week and now it is for sale.
+The seller knows nothing about it.
 It can also be impossible to examine and test it properly.

 Don’t Pay Too Much!